 7. Ecuador

-The official language of Ecuador is Spanish, but English is spoken in major centers and popular visitor areas.
-Moreover, the official currency of the country is the US Dollar.
-These two essential factors attract many US residents to this country for retirement.
+Ecuador’s official language is Spanish, but English is spoken in major centers and popular visitor areas.
+Moreover, the country’s official currency is the US Dollar.
+These two essential factors make it one of the best countries to move to from the USA.

 8. Mexico